-Here at Blue Forest HQ we have our fingers crossed for cloudless nights over the coming week, as the Perseid meteors will be making their spectacular annual journey across the skies of the northern hemisphere.
+Here at Blue Forest HQ we have our fingers crossed for cloudless nights over the coming week, as the Perseid meteor shower will be making its spectacular annual journey across the skies of the northern hemisphere.

-Luckily the moon will be waning (becoming a thinner crescent) during the shower, which means that the sky will be nice and dark, perfect for spotting the meteors as they race across the sky.
+Luckily the moon will be waning (becoming a thinner crescent) during the shower, which means that the sky will be nice and dark, perfect for spotting the Perseid meteor shower as it races across the sky.

 The best time to watch for the Perseids is late at night, although astronomers haven’t ruled out the possibility that the meteors could appear earlier in the evenings between 11th and 14th August.